scikit-learn-contrib/MAPIE/notebooks/regression/tutorial_regression.md

 plt.legend(loc=[1, 0])
 ```

-As we can observe all the strategies behave in a similar way as in the first example shown previously expect the quantile method which takes into account the heteroscedasticity of the data.
-In that method we observe very low interval widths at low values of $x$.
-As $x$ grows, so does the width interval and for $x > 2.75$ the interval width becomes larger for the quantile method compared to the other strategies.

 Let’s now compare the *effective* coverage, namely the fraction of test
 points whose true values lie within the prediction intervals, given by
 the different strategies.